alasleimi/calculator/README.md

 # calculator
-this is a calculator done during freecodecamp.org
+This is a calculator made during freecodecamp.org

-it supports fraction math and complex numbers.
+It supports fraction math and complex numbers.

 I used it to learn about shunting yard algorithm and "add to home screen" functionality